 Upon request of the student, the College will provide to the student, or to a person or institution designated by the student, an official transcript of the student's academic record.
-Transcript requests may be made in person or in writing to the Campus
+Transcript requests may be made in person or in writing to the Campus Student Records and Admissions Office.

-Registrar's Office.
 No transcript request will be accepted by telephone.

-NO TRANSCRIPT REQUEST WILL BE PROCESSED UNTIL ALL FINANCIAL OBLIGATIONS TO THE COLLEGE ARE CLEAR AND THE STUDENT'S ADMISSION FILE IS COMPLETE.
+NO TRANSCRIPT REQUEST WILL BE PRO-CESSED UNTIL ALL FINANCIAL OBLIGA-TIONS TO THE COLLEGE ARE CLEAR AND THE STUDENT'S ADMISSION FILE IS COM-PLETE.

-Students are advised to make requests for transcripts approximately two weeks before the transcript is needed.
+Students are advised to make requests for transcripts approximately two weeks before transcript is needed.